-We also hold microfilm copies of more specialized series, such as those of Bureau of Refugees, Freedmen, and Abandoned Lands (1861-79), which document relief and educational activities for freed slaves and refugees in the former Confederate States, the Dawes Commission records relating to the Five Civilized Tribes, and the Guion-Miller roll relating to the Cherokee tribe.
+We also hold microfilm copies of more specialized series, such as those of Bureau of Refugees, Freedmen, and Abandoned Lands (1861-79), which document relief and educational activities for freed slaves and refugees in the former Confederate States.

-We are an active supporter of education initiatives throughout the Pacific Alaska Region, with special emphasis on assisting teachers in the use of primary source documents in the classroom.
+We are an active supporter of education initiatives throughout the Rocky Mountain West, with special emphasis on assisting teachers in the use of primary source documents in the classroom.
 Resources permitting, we: